ACM40960/project-NingZhang22/README.md

 ## 2.1 Sigma Error

 In general, these methods perform well on variances.
 The sigma errors decline as Ns grow in most situations.
 However, for IntegralD (estimating Gamma(1/2) using integral), the sigma errors are too large that the error bars do not appear on the plot.
 The estimated value of PI from this method is unstable.
+The plots below shows the unstable estimation values of method IntegralD.
+Also, the sigma errors here are so large that the error bars are out of scope.

 ![image](plot/single_method/Integral-E/value_plot/Integral-E(seed=1).jpeg)